CycnQT/ValleyAddons/README.md

 Download the latest release from this repo

-Unzip (extract) the .zip file into the ChatTriggers modules folder as you would for any other module.
+Unzip (extract) the .zip file into the ChatTriggers modules folder as you would for any other module. (/config/Chattriggers/modules)
-The modules folder is located at /config/ChatTriggers/modules

 Reload your modules in game (/ct reload) and then type /valley in chat.